I Review The Flow Hive

 - Warre Hive Style Roof

-Install package of bees or nuc into one box (Beecentric Hive).
+- Spring: Install package of bees or nuc into one box 8 frame hive.
 Perform regular inspections until the box is three-quarters full.
 Add a second box so that the brood can expand.
 Eventually, add the third box.

-Wrap the four sides of the hive.
-Fill the top-quilt box with straw or mulch for insulation.
+- Winter: Wrap the four sides of the hive.
+Fill the top quilt box with straw or mulch for insulation.
 Wish the bees well and start over in the Spring.

 *Prices converted from USD to Canadian Dollars on Nov 3, 2016.
 Flow Hive and Super prices do not take shipping or customs into account.